-The Vertically-oriented Multi Sensor Core Logger (MSCL-V) is ideal for studying the properties of the sediment-water interface or for laboratories (especially offshore) where space is at a premium.
-The first of this type of system was sold to the NATO Undersea Research Centre in La Spezia, Italy.
+The vertically-orientated Multi Sensor Core Logger (MSCL-V) is ideal for studying the properties of the sediment-water interface or for laboratories (especially offshore) where space is at a premium.

 The MSCL-V mechanical assembly accommodates core sections of up to 1500 mm long with overall diameters (including end caps) of between 50 mm and 150 mm.
 The core section stands on a plinth (which needs an adapter for each core size used) and is secured at the top using a sliding clamp arrangement.

 A sensor platform moves, under motor power, either in manual or computer control along the complete length of the core section enabling the sensors to acquire data from the complete length of the core section.
 The normal logging direction is from top to bottom.
 The sensor platform normally contains the systems required for measuring P-wave velocity, gamma density, magnetic susceptibility, and electrical resistivity.

 The sensor platform traverses the length of the core section using a ball screw assembly driven by a belt and pulley arrangement connecting it to a servo motor which is driven by a digital servo amplifier, receiving control signals from the computer.
 The platform is guided along rails ensuring complete stability of the relatively heavy sensor platform (approximately 100 kg).
 To ensure sufficient power and speed is available we have used a platform weight in excess of 200 kg for design purposes and assumed a normal operating speed of 5m/min.
 This design specification ensures that the system will continue to function normally in a moving environment (i.e. on board a ship).